 Money Money Money

-There are some other ways through which hackers earn money than that we have mentioned above.
+There are some other ways through which hackers earn more money than what we have mentioned above.
 For instance, there are hacking groups paid by governments to commit crimes for those nations.
 Others make money by being anonymous penetration testers.
 Hackers will continue to hack as long as there is money to be made.

 Joseph Ochieng’was born and raised in Kisumu, Kenya.
 He studied civil engineering as first degree and later on pursued bachelors in information technology from the technical university of Kenya.
 His educational background has given him the broad base from which to approach topics such as cybersecurity, civil and structural engineering.
 When he is not reading or writing about the various loopholes in cyber defense, the he is probably doing structural design or watching la Casa de Papel .
 You can connect with Joseph via twitter @engodundo or email him via email@example.com for email about new article releases”